englut/semantic-release-git/README.md

 If you are using **semantic-release** with [multiple branches](https://github.com/semantic-release/semantic-release/blob/beta/docs/usage/workflow-configuration.md), when merging a branch with a head being a release commit, a CI job will be triggered on the target branch.
 Depending on the CI service that might create an unexpected behavior as the head of the target branch might be ignored by the build due to this plugin pass "skip ci" information to git, this can be done :
 - [default behavior] with the `[skip ci]` keyword in commit message.
 The advantage of this approach is that it's compliant with multiple CI systems, and it presents no risk.
 However, re-merge the targeted branch to another will skip the CI job too, which is sometimes not the desired behavior.
-- with the `ci.skip` [push-option](https://git-scm.com/docs/git-push/fr#git-push---push-optionltoptiongt), that skip ci silently just for the specified git push operation, not according to the commit.
+- with the `ci.skip` or `skip-ci` [push-option](https://git-scm.com/docs/git-push#Documentation/git-push.txt---push-optionltoptiongt), that skip ci silently just for the specified git push operation, not according to the commit.
 Be sure that this option is correctly recognized by your CI system (it's the case for [gitlab](https://docs.gitlab.com/ee/user/project/push_options.html#push-options-for-gitlab-cicd) for example). **Beware that this option depends on your git version which can be >= 2.10**

 The value can also be passed to `false` to explicitly remove the `[skip ci]` keyword of the default commit message (without overwrite it) and skipping "push-option" behavior.